I ddarllen y tudalen yma yn Cymraeg, dewiswch ‘Cymraeg’ ar y dewisydd iaith isod.

 Our role is not to investigate or adjudicate on every individual complaint.
 We are not an ombudsman.
 But we will consider whether there is an opportunity to improve the practice of the organisations we regulate and we will share our decisions with you.

-It is up to us to decide whether or not we should take further action.
+It is up to us to decide whether we should take further action.
 Even where we decide that further action is not required at the moment, perhaps because the organisation has made a mistake but is working to put things right, we will keep concerns on file.
 This will help us over time to build a picture of an organisation’s information rights practices.

 We may ask organisations to explain to us what they have done in response to issues or concerns raised.
 We will publish details of improvements and give you the opportunity to sign up to our newsletter, giving regular updates of the action we are taking.

 If you are seeking personal redress or compensation for the way an organisation has dealt with your personal information, you will need to pursue this independently through the courts or with an industry's own ombudsman or regulatory body.